onsdag 30. september 2020

 Toy Story Toons: Hawaiian Vacation is a 2011 short directed by Gary Rydstrom.
 It takes place after the events of Toy Story 3 and was released in theaters before Cars 2.

 Toy Story Toons: Small Fry, premiered before The Muppets.
 Toy Story Toons: Partysaurus Rex was released with the 3D re-release of Finding Nemo.
 There`s also been a couple of television specials about Toy Story.
 The first was a Halloween-themed special titled Toy Story of Terror!
 Aired on October 16, 2013.
 The second was a Christmas-themed special titled Toy Story That Time Forgot, aired on December 2, 2014.
 Recently we`ve seen Forky Asks a Question series, which has been only available on Disney Plus.
 Another Disney Plus property is the short film Lamp Life, revealing Bo Peep's whereabouts between leaving and reuniting with Woody between the events of Toy Story 2 and Toy Story 4.
-As for the time, the new spinoff movie called Lightyear was released this Summer.
+In the Summer of 2022, a spinoff movie called Lightyear was released.

 Epilogue